Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ-1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow implements a SEDA (Staged Event-Driven Architecture) pattern with a single queue, restart, and discard mechanism.
-It receives messages via HTTPS, processes them in multiple steps (Step1, Step2, Step3), and sends them to a JMS queue for asynchronous processing.
-It handles exceptions at each step and logs discarded messages.
+This iFlow demonstrates a SEDA (Staged Event-Driven Architecture) model with a single queue.
+It receives messages, processes them through multiple steps, and handles exceptions.
+It includes retry and discard mechanisms based on the number of retries.

 - **Involved systems with Adapters Type and Endpoint Type**
-    - Postman - HTTPS - EndpointSender
-    - SQUEUE - JMS - EndpointSender
+    - SQUEUE: JMS (EndpointSender)
+    - Postman: HTTPS (EndpointSender)
-    - RQUEUE - JMS - EndpointRecevier
+    - RQUEUE: JMS (EndpointRecevier)

 - **Key steps**
-    1. Receive message via HTTPS (from Postman).
+    1. Receive message via HTTPS or JMS.
+    2. Set initial headers.
-    2. Save initial message and set headers for step 1.
+    3. Save the initial message for async processing via JMS.
-    3. Route the message through steps 1, 2, and 3 which each prepare a message using an enricher and set step specific custom status.
-    4. Send the processed message to JMS queue "SEDA_MAIN_QUEUE" (RQUEUE).
+    4. Route the message based on the `Step` property (Step1, Step2, Step3, Unknown).
+    5. Each Step process calls an Integration Process (Step 1, Step 2, Step 3)
-    5. If a step fails, log the exception and set a custom status in the message processing log.
+    6. If a step fails, an exception subprocess is triggered to log the error.
-    6. If the message has been reprocessed more than the defined maximum retries, discard the message and log the discard event.
-    7. Route each step into the SEDA router and apply custom status as complete.
+    7. If the number of retries exceeds the maximum, the message is discarded after logging.

 - **Message transformation**
-    - The iFlow employs Enrichers to set headers and properties at each step.
-These Enrichers modify the message content with static values and expressions.
+    - The iFlow utilizes Enrichers with Constant values to manipulate Header and Body properties.
-    - Groovy scripts are used in the exception handling to log details about the exception in the Message Processing Log.
-    - Each step has an enricher to set the $name=Step property and creates a step number

 - **Externalized parameters list, configured values and their descriptions**
-    - SEDA_MAIN_QUEUE = SEDA_MODEL_MMZ: Name of the main JMS queue.
-    - Number of Concurrent Processes = 1: Number of concurrent processes for the JMS receiver adapter.
-    - MaxRetries = 10: Maximum number of retries for message processing.
+    - MaxRetries: 10 (Maximum number of retries before discarding the message)
-    - Retry Interval = 15: Interval in minutes between message processing retries.
+    - SEDA_MAIN_QUEUE: SEDA_MODEL_MMZ (The main JMS queue name)
+    - Expiration Period: 7 (Expiration period for JMS messages)
-    - Maximum Retry Interval = 1440: Maximum interval in minutes between message processing retries.
+    - Maximum Retry Interval: 1440 (Maximum retry interval in minutes)
-    - Expiration Period = 7: Expiration period for messages in days.
-    - Retention Threshold 4 Alerting = 1: Retention threshold for alerting in days.
+    - Retention Threshold 4 Alerting: 1 (Retention threshold for alerting)
+    - Retry Interval: 15 (Retry interval in minutes)
+    - Number of Concurrent Processes: 1 (Number of concurrent processes for the JMS adapter)

 - **DataStore / JMS Dependency**
 Yes